alonitac/DevOpsMay22/exercises/aws_ex1.md

    2. In `bot/app.py` complete `get_telegram_token_secret()` such that this function returns the value of your Telegram token.
    3. In `metric-sender/app.py` complete `lambda_handler()` such that the value of variable `backlog_per_instance` will be sent as a metric to [CloudWatch](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/cw-example-metrics.html#publish-custom-metrics).

+9. Complete the Dockerfile of each service (except `lambda.Dockerfile`).

 Except the above changes, you don't need to change the code (unless you want to add more functionality to the service).

 ### Test your app locally